unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-1/lesson-3_implementing-liquidity-provision.md

    * It updates internal state variables such as shares

-We’ll use the same approach later when implementing `swap`, because we also want to handle both the token transfer and internal processing (like rate calculation) in a single transaction—so we use `approve`/`transferFrom`.
+We’ll use the same approach later when implementing `swap`, because we also want to handle both the token transfer and internal processing（like rate calculation）in a single transaction—so we use `approve`/`transferFrom`.

 ### 🧪 Add Tests